On the multiplicity formula for discrete automorphic representations of disconnected tori: The LLC for disconnected tori

 \subsection{Pure inner forms}

 We start with a quasi-split disconnected torus $\tilde{T} = T\rtimes A$ defined over $F$.
-To be precise, $T$ is a (not necessarily split) torus over $F$, $A$ is a (not necessarily constant) finite group scheme defined over $F$ acting on $T$, and the action of $A$ on $T$ is also defined over $F$.
+To be precise, $T$ is a (not necessarily split) torus over $F$, $A$ is a (not necessarily constant) finite group scheme defined over $F$ acting on $T$, and the action of $A$ on $T$ in the semi-direct product is defined over $F$ as well.